-Get ideas to convince your stakeholders to adopt an experience cloud in their digital strategy.
+Get the ideas on how to convince your stakeholders to adopt a digital experience cloud in their strategy.

-In the history of CMS, traditional content management systems evolved into broader digital experience platforms, and now the latter are evolving into digital experience clouds.
-Being more than a mere gimmick, experience clouds fundamentally alter the way organisations can do business, and stragglers will not survive on the market.
+In the history of CMS, traditional content management systems evolved into broader digital experience platforms, and are now evolving into digital experience clouds.
+Being more than just another new buzzword, digital clouds fundamentally alter the way organisations can do business—and stragglers will not survive.

 A healthy business is closely aligned with a great customer journey—and in order to lift the former, you will need to improve the latter.
 A digital experience cloud can provide the necessary boost to make this goal reality.

-A digital experience cloud (DXC) offers the same features of a digital experience platform (DXP), but with one crucial difference: Demanding tasks like operations, scaling, and cloud deployment are managed by the vendor instead of in-house or by a third party.
+A digital experience cloud (DXC) offers the same features as a digital experience platform (DXP), but with one crucial difference: Demanding tasks like operations, scaling, and cloud deployment are managed by the vendor instead of in-house or by a third party.
 This means the platform itself is readily available, enabling you to focus solely on building solutions and improving your organisation’s digital customer journey and personalised experiences.

-Being less dependent on internal resources to begin a project will free time and resources to develop your content and services—resulting in you potentially delivering more value to your customers.
+Being less dependent on internal resources to begin a project will liberate time and resources, so you can develop your content and services—resulting in potentially more value to your customers.
 This means increased revenue and saved costs.

-When WP Engine adopted Google Cloud Platform’s newest infrastructure, the WordPress DXP could boast of a 40% increase in performance.
-In a time when even the smallest delays can cause conversion rate and page view losses down the customer journey, having a fast and powerful DXC in the core will certainly be a business advantage.
+In a time when even the smallest delays can cause decline in conversion rate and page view throughout the customer journey, having a fast and powerful cloud in the core will certainly be a business advantage.

 Managing cloud infrastructure and operations in-house allows for more complexity and more moving parts—and consequently more risk.

-No organisation can excel in all areas.
+But no organisation can excel in all areas.
 Managing operations yourself means you need to know every detail, which is both time-consuming and costly.
-This is why the division of labour is so successful.
-Outsourcing to DXC professionals keeps the parts of your concern to a minimum, while the vendor simultaneously takes advantage of its economies of scale.
+This is why the division of labour economy is so successful.
+Outsourcing to cloud professionals keeps the parts of your concern to a minimum, while the vendor simultaneously takes advantage of its economies of scale.